 The best Android tablets in 2024

-The best Android tablets are great alternatives to the best iPads.
-These well-designed devices pack enough power to run apps and games with minimal or no slowdown.
-They're also power-efficient enough to last long on a single charge.
-And with a keyboard attachment, some Android tablets can make for decent laptop replacements.
+The best Android tablets can do it all.
+They pack enough power to run apps and games with minimal or no slowdown.
+They're also energy-efficient enough to last long on a single charge.
+And when paired with a keyboard attachment, some Android tablets can even double as decent replacements for the best laptops.

-To find the right Android tablet for you, we tested many in the lab, measuring battery life, performance and screen quality.
-When it comes to app quality (something of a lingering question for even the best Android tablets) we've found that your decision might start with how many apps you want — and not all of these Android tablets get the same apps.
+We measure battery life, performance and screen quality.
+App quality is a lingering question for Android tablets.
+Because of that, your decision might start with how many apps you want — as not all Android tablets get the same apps.
+That said, it's easier to side-load apps on Android tablets than on the best iPads.

 Here are the best Android tablets, based on our hands-on testing and review of dozens from Amazon, Samsung, Nokia and even OnePlus.